pivotalexperimental/jazz_money/README.markdown

 ### Running Jasmine Specs

 The easiest way to run jasmine specs is to build a simple ruby file that can launch JazzMoney.
-If you are using the [jasmine gem](http://github.com/pivotal/jasmine-gem), then new, sexy way to do this is to piggy-back on your existing jasmine.yml file.
+If you are using the [jasmine gem](http://github.com/pivotal/jasmine-gem), then the new, sexy way to do this is to piggy-back on your existing jasmine.yml file.
 Check out [this gist](http://gist.github.com/564431) for an example.
 If you don't have a jasmine.yml file and don't feel like running the jasmine gem's generator to get one, [here is the default one you get](http://gist.github.com/564437) if you run the generator.
+You *must* put this file in 'spec/javascripts/support/jasmine.yml' for JazzMoney (via the jasmine gem) to pick it up.

 YAML-haters can bypass the jasmine.yml file and build their file lists by hand.
 [Here is an example](http://gist.github.com/564450) of doing just that.